PGold762/WorkDayCalendar/README.md

 Used the following for assistance: [JQuery CheatSheet](https://htmlcheatsheet.com/jquery/)

-Used the fllowing for assistance: [MeetAnshi.com](https://meetanshi.com/blog/reload-current-page-without-losing-any-form-data-in-javascript/#:~:text=To%20store%20the%20form%20data,a%20new%20session%20is%20initiated.)
+Used the following for assistance: [MeetAnshi.com](https://meetanshi.com/blog/reload-current-page-without-losing-any-form-data-in-javascript/#:~:text=To%20store%20the%20form%20data,a%20new%20session%20is%20initiated.)

+Worked with Tutor Andrew Tirpok on understanding some of the syntax.

 ## License